louiseds/louiseds.github.io/about.md

 * 2014 : Stage designer assistant for _The Past_, directed by **Constanza Macras**, cie.
 Dorkyparks, produced by Hellerau and Schaubühne, Dresden and Berlin.

-* 2014 : Stage designer assistant for _Die Ehe der Maria Braun_  directed by **Thomas Ostermeier**, produced by the Schaubühne, Berlin.
+* 2014 : Stage designer assistant for _Die Ehe der Maria Braun_  directed by **Thomas Ostermeier**, Schaubühne, Berlin.

 * 2014 : Director and stage designer of _UMR.6155_, a performance at the BNF for the festival _Evénements spectaculaires_, Paris.